evelte/tap-getpocket/README.md

 * detail_type (basic or complete)
 * tag (tag_name or _untagged_ for only items without tag)

-If you are using meltano you can add the settings directly on meltano.yml.
+If you are using Meltano you can add the settings directly on meltano.yml.
 You can see your current values running:
 ```bash
 meltano config tap-getpocket list
 ```